XIVStats/XIVStats/README.md

 The script deliberately only retrieves between 1-2 players per second.
 This is to avoid excessive load on the lodestone's servers.
-Due to the slow execution, a complete copy of the database has been compiled and is avaiable from the following URL: [link to database]
+Due to the slow execution, a complete copy of the database has been compiled and is avaiable from the following URL: [Download](https://drive.google.com/open?id=0B0fcj30RKMSYcmZXZEp0MXBQTW8&authuser=0)

 A simple example PHP web page has been included.
 This web page draws data directly from the database and uses it to draw a few charts.
 Due to the